pmalmgren/petermalmgren.com/content/orphan-children-handling-containerd.md

 After cleaning up the code and fixing the bug, I still didn't have any idea what was actually happening to the orphan child process running in Docker after its parent died.
 Here is a braindump of how I figured this out.

+## Edit: I found why the parent wasn't shutting down correctly

+I was launching new Python processes with the `multiprocessing` Python module.
+Part of this module involves registering a cleanup function using the `atexit` handler.
+In this cleanup function, all running processes are waited on with `.join()`, which makes our parent process sleep indefinitely until the children are done running.

+See the [multiprocessing/util.py](https://github.com/python/cpython/blob/33922cb0aa0c81ebff91ab4e938a58dfec2acf19/Lib/multiprocessing/util.py#L362) file for more details.

+I'll leave the rest of this post up just in case anyone finds the BPF programs I used interesting.

 ## Setup

 Here's a minimal Dockerfile and two Python programs I used to investigate this.
 The parent process handles a `SIGTERM`, passes the signal along to its child, and then calls `sys.exit(0)`.
 The child process also handles the signal, but doesn't exit.